DavesCodeMusings/BLE-Battery-Beacon/README.md

 ## What use case will this battery level indicator solve?
 The battery level beacon is a proof of concept.
 At this point, there's not even a battery to report the level of.
 It just returns 100% all the time.
 But, it should prove a few design points.
-* Test BLE device integration with Home Assistant.
+* Test do-it-yourself BLE device integration with Home Assistant.
 * Test ESP deep sleep for power conservation and self-heating mitigation.
-* Test Home Assistant's tollerance for an intermittently available device.
+* Test Home Assistant's tolerance for an intermittently available device.
 * Test the signal range for BLE devices that are outdoors.

 ## What's Next?